loading...

 • Items of personal nature

-• Bicycle rental (high quality road racing bikes.
+• Bicycle rental (road racing bicycles available on request).
 Click here for more details.

 ARRIVAL & DEPARTURE

-Arrival: The tour starts in MARINA DI CAMEROTA which can easily be reached by train from either Naples or Salerno.
-You will need a private transfer from the local train station of Pisciotta/Palinuro to your hotel.
+Arrival: The tour starts in PAESTUM, which can easily be reached by train from either Naples or Salerno.
+A private transfer from the train station to your hotel is included.
+A group transfer from Naples (airport) or Salerno can be organised in the late afternoon You will need a private transfer from the local train station of Pisciotta/Palinuro to your hotel.
 Naples has an international airport.
 From Rome (and many other cities) Naples and Salerno, and thus Marina di Camerota, can easily be reached.

 Dates & Prices